ImmersiveRPG/GodotAsyncLoader/README.md

 1. Add SceneLoader, SceneAdder, SceneSwitcher as singleton AutoLoad to project

-2. Add child node to a chunk group
+2. Add child scenes to a group
   * terrain
   * building
   * furniture